josh-ashkinaze/plurals/docs/Intro.md

         - We offer a list of templates which can be used via keywords.
         - Templates are inspired by research on derivative democracy, spanning first-wave deliberation (valuing reason-giving) and second-wave deliberation (valuing perspectives).

-3. **Moderators:** We support Moderators, who are special classes of Agents that oversee deliberation.
-Moderators are defined by their personas and combination instructions (how to combine information).
-As with combination instructions and persona templates, we support various pre-defined moderator instructions such as `information aggregators` or `synthesizers`.
+3. **Moderators and Auto-Moderators:** We support Moderators, who are special classes of Agents that oversee deliberation.
+Like Agents, Moderators are defined by their system instructions---which can be comprised of personas and combination instructions (how to combine information).
+Or users can just set system instructions directly.
+As with combination instructions and persona templates, we support various pre-defined moderator instructions.
+We also support Auto-Moderators which is when a Moderator will generate its own instructions on how to combine responses of prior Agents.

 # Quick start